James Bachman: Career

 In 2008 he and Evans recorded a pilot for Radio 4 based on the style of their Edinburgh shows comedy.
 The show, called Zoom, was written by and starred Bachman and Evans, and co-starred David Soul and Carla Mendonça with Jon Glover as Melvyn Bragg.
 It also featured a special guest appearance by Nicholas Parsons as himself.
 The show had originally been developed as a TV series with Absolutely Productions and was not picked up for a series by Radio 4.

 Bachman has since appeared in regular and cameo roles in Saxondale, The Mighty Boosh, The IT Crowd, "Jonathan Creek", Hyperdrive, Miranda, Peep Show, Rev. and Mount Pleasant as well as a number of other television and radio programmes.
 From 2008 to 2010 he co-wrote and starred in three series of the CBBC sketch show Sorry, I've Got No Head, appearing as some of the shows most popular characters including Ross, the only student at the North Barrasay school, Mark, the record breaker, Prudith, who with her friend Jasmine thinks everything costs a thousand pounds, and the beekeeper who thinks maybe his bees can help.

 He was a regular member of the cast of both That Mitchell and Webb Look and That Mitchell and Webb Sound and in the winter of 2006 he toured with David Mitchell and Robert Webb as part of their live show The Two Faces of Mitchell and Webb.

 Bachman was in all five series of the BBC 4 radio comedy Bleak Expectations, which ran from 2007 to 2012.

 His film credits include the shorts Stiffy and Monsters and Rabbits as well as a cameo appearance in the Bain and Armstrong film Magicians.
 In 2013 he was cast in Michael Bay's Transformers: Age of Extinction as Gill Wembley, head scientist to the character of Joshua Joyce played by Stanley Tucci.
 The film was released in 2014 and became the first film that year to take one billion dollars at the worldwide box office.

-From October to December 2014, he played Tony McDonald in Millie Inbetween for series one, however, the role was recast to Richard Lumsden in series 2, due to Bachman focusing on his music career.
+In 2014, he played Tony McDonald in the first series of Millie Inbetween.
+The role was recast to Richard Lumsden in series 2, due to Bachman focusing on his music career.